Caldor Fire Recovery

 Fire Suppression Repair

 The objective of the fire suppression repair is to place areas disturbed by fire suppression activities into a condition that will not negatively affect natural and cultural resources and will not contribute to excessive erosion and sedimentation on the landscape.
-This needs to be done in a manner which does not compromise public and firefighter safety.
+This must be done in a manner which does not compromise public and firefighter safety.

 BAER - Burned Areas Emergency Response